• Skip to primary navigation

 • Chicken - Chicken breast or thighs, cut into 1 inch cubes.
 Season with salt and pepper.
 You could even use a greek seasoning blend or a bit of dried basil and oregano for even more flavor.

 • Chicken Broth - For deglazing the pan and softening the veggies.
 Use a low-sodium or salt free chicken broth so you can adjust the seasoning to taste.
+If you don't have chicken broth, sub in 1 teaspoon chicken bouillon paste and 1 cup water.

 • Parmesan Cheese - Growing up I made this with the powdered parmesan and while it tasted ok, it tended to get clumpy as it melted.
 Use freshly grated or shredded parmesan cheese for the best silky smooth sauce with no lumps!